andreasdominik/HermesMQTT.jl/docs/src/details.md

 - let the assistant ask a question and get "yes" or "no" back as boolean value,
 - let the assistant continue a conversation without the need to utter the, hotword again,
-- execute actions of other skills by submitting system triggers.
+- execute actions of other skills by submitting intents.

 ## Reduce false activations of intents by using the same intent for on/off